rcannood/GillespieSSA2/README.md

-**GillespieSSA2** is a fast, scalable, and versatile framework for simulating large systems with Gillespie’s Stochastic Simulation Algorithm (SSA).
-This package is the spiritual successor to the GillespieSSA package originally written by Mario Pineda-Krch.
+**GillespieSSA2** is a fast, scalable, and versatile framework for simulating large systems with Gillespie’s Stochastic Simulation Algorithm (SSA) (Cannoodt et al. 2021).
+This package is the spiritual successor to the GillespieSSA package originally written by Mario Pineda-Krch (Pineda-Krch 2008).

 GillespieSSA2 has the following added benefits: